 Below are some common questions about Mounjaro’s dosing.

 - Will I need to use Mounjaro long term?
-Yes, it’s likely that you’ll take Mounjaro long term.
+Yes, you’ll likely use Mounjaro long term.
 This drug helps manage type 2 diabetes, which is a long-term condition.
-So, if Mounjaro works for you, your doctor will likely recommend taking it long-term.
+So, if Mounjaro works for you, your doctor will likely recommend using it long-term.

 - How long does Mounjaro take to work?
-Mounjaro begins working right after you take your first dose, but it may take some time before you see a change in your blood sugar.
+Mounjaro begins working right after you inject your first dose, but it may take some time before you see a change in your blood sugar level.
 Some people start seeing an effect within a few weeks of starting treatment.
 If you have questions about when you can expect to see results with Mounjaro, talk with your doctor.

 Your doctor will explain how to use Mounjaro.
-They’ll also explain how much to use and how often.
+They’ll also explain how much to inject and how often.
 Be sure to follow your doctor’s instructions.

 Mounjaro comes as a liquid solution in a single-use prefilled pen.
 You’ll inject Mounjaro under your skin once weekly.
 You can take your dose with or without food.

-Mounjaro can be injected into your belly, thigh, or upper arm.
-(If you want to inject the drug into your upper arm, you’ll likely need someone to help you.)
+Mounjaro can be injected into your abdomen, thigh, or upper arm.
+(If you want to inject the drug into your upper arm, you’ll need someone else to give you the injection.)
 You should rotate the areas where you inject the drug to help prevent skin irritation at the injection site.

 Before you start your Mounjaro treatment, your doctor or pharmacist can show you how to inject the drug.
-For step-by-step instructions or a video on how to use Mounjaro, see the drugmaker’s website.
+For step-by-step instructions or a video on how to use Mounjaro, see the drug manufacturer’s website.

 It’s important to note that if you take insulin along with Mounjaro, you can inject your doses into the same area of your body, such as your thigh.
 But try to use different injection sites that are a few inches apart to avoid injection-site reactions, such as pain or irritation.
 Also, you should never mix insulin with Mounjaro in the same syringe.